 - Commitment: A host of behaviors on the part of two people in a relationship – willingness to discuss and compromise; willingness to give each other autonomy and space; the two people plan for their futures together and both put forth effort to satisfy each other.

-- Passion: Two people who feel passion for each other experience physical and sexual desire.
+- Passion: Two people who feel passion for each other experience physical desire.
 But it goes beyond that.
 These two people are also motivated to maintain that passion in their relationship.

 Now, there are certainly times when two people do not have all of these factors in a monogamous relationship.
 And so, they may seek someone else to fill those missing needs.
 They thus enter non-monogamy and, within that situation, start falling or actually fall hard.